 It is endemic to subtropical rainforests of central and south-eastern Queensland, with a natural distribution from Mackay to Brisbane.

-The lemon myrtle is a beautiful Australian shrub, whose leaves have been used by Indigenous Australians for a variety of purposes.
+The Lemon Myrtle (also known as Backhousia citriodora) is a beautiful Australian shrub, whose leaves have been used by Indigenous Australians for a variety of purposes.
 Sucking on them provided both hydration and a boost of nutrients, vitamins and minerals.
 The disease-fighting high-antimicrobial properties in the leaves were released by chewing them or crushing them into a paste.
 The paste was then rubbed into sores and boils.
 The leaves were also burnt to release their insect-repelling properties.
 Ooroo mozzies ooroo!

 Lemon myrtle leaves have traditionally been used to flavour foods, treating headaches and as a healing oil.
 The leaves can be used fresh or dried, and the oil can be extracted through distillation.